giorgiocarta/aws-cloudformation-templates/README.md

 Example of a EC2 instance with a EBS volume attached, formatted and mounted in a `/data` folder of the instance.

+## EC2 instance with EBS volume and lifecycle policy for backup

+Creates an EC2 instance with an EBS volume attached, and a 24 hours snapshot policy.